marianads/marianads.github.io/_pages/CV.md

 **Music**

 Music always cheers me up!
-And I was a frustrated person for not knowing how to play any musical instrument until the Covid pandemic left me confined at home and I challenged myself to learn to play Ukulele
+And I was a frustrated person for not knowing how to play any musical instrument until the Covid pandemic left me confined at home and I challenged myself to learn to play Ukulele -->

-*CV last updated: January 11 2021*
+*CV last updated: June 17 2021*